mingsterism/exchange-platform-web/README.md

 - product info

-# How to contribute
+# How to propose ideas using github issues
-Propose your new feature idea in the issues tab.
+Propose your new feature idea in the githugb issues tab.
 Follow this format
 ```
 What is your proposal about:
 Explain what is your feature proposal about